vitorfranca/microfrontend-1-mockApp/README.md

 - Container should be able to decide to always use the latest version of a microfrontend or a specific version
   - container will always use the latest version of a child app (doesn't require a redeploy of container)
   - container can specify exactly what version of a child it wants to use (requires a redeploy to change)
+- Deployment
+  - Want to deploy each microfrontend independently (including the container)
+  - Location of child app remoteEntry.js files must be known at buid time
+  - Many front-end deployment solutions assume you're deploying a sing project - we need something that can handle multiple different ones
+  - Probably need a CI/CD pipeline of some sort
+  - At present, the remoteEntry.js file is fixed, need to think about caching issues